ywang-purdue/pycocotools-fix/README.md

 # pycocotools-fix

 The original [cocoapi](https://github.com/cocodataset/cocoapi) installaion fails if cython or numpy is not installed.
-This constraint makes automated dependency management difficult, as pip needs to be called twice, first to install cython and numpy, and then second time to install pycoco.
-This repository fixed the dependency constraint so that pycoco can be installed with a single run of pip.
+This constraint makes automated dependency management difficult, as pip needs to be called twice, first to install cython and numpy, and then second time to install pycocotools.
+This repository fixed the dependency constraint so that pycocotools can be installed with a single run of pip.

 This fix is published to pypi as [pycocotools-fix](https://pypi.org/project/pycocotools-fix/), since the original repository is no longer maintained.
 To install, use the following command.